digao-dalpiaz/DzHTMLText/README.md

 ## Installing

+1. Open HTLabelPackage in Delphi.
+2. Ensure Win32 Platform is selected.
-Open HTLabelPackage in Delphi.
-Then Build and Install.
+3. Then Build and Install.
+4. If you want to use Win64 platform, select this platform and Build again.

-> Add sub-path "Lib" to the Library paths at Tools\Options.
+5. Add sub-path Win32\Release to the Library paths at Tools\Options using 32-bit option, and if you have compiled to 64 bit platform, add sub-path Win64\Release using 64-bit option.

 Supports Delphi XE2..Delphi 10.3 Rio